berkakkaya/berkakkaya/README.md

 # About Me
 Hi, I'm Berk Akkaya.
 I'm 17 years old student that tries to master in Python and learn diffrent programming languages.
 In these times I work on projects that uses Machine Learning.
-Actually I'm very beginner at it but the capabilities you can do with it are amazing and it excites me a lot.
+Actually I'm very beginner at it but the things you can do with it are amazing and it excites me a lot.

 I'm also studying on mobile development.
 I'm new at Java.
 I learned it's syntax and some basics but I think it will take